marcusrossel/live-lightshow/README.md

 ## Using _Live Lightshow_

 _Live Lightshow_ requires you to know a couple of simple concepts to get the most out of this utility.
-To learn about how to use and/or develop for it, check out the [Documentation directory](Documentation) containing guides like:
+To learn about how to use and/or develop for it, check out the [Documentation](Documentation) containing guides like:

 * [Getting Started](Documentation/User/2.%20Getting%20Started.md)
 * [Setup Example](Documentation/User/4.%20Setup%20Example.md)